ec-builds/enterprise-homelab/projects/infrastructure-monitoring/rsyslog.md

 NAS / Storage ────────┘       🟢          ⚪        ⚪        🟢
 ```

-The pipeline is designed so syslog collection and local storage operate before Alloy and Loki are deployed.
+The pipeline is designed so syslog collection and local storage operate independently of Alloy and Loki.

 ## Deployment